Introduction to computer science 1000-711WIN

 4. Python

-- simple imperative programs
+- imperative programs

 - interactive interpreter and Python modules